The Cecil County Drug Task Force (CCDTF) is a combined investigative effort of the Elkton

 High Intensity Drug Trafficking Area

 When drug trafficking becomes a major problem in a specific area, it may be designated as a High Intensity Drug Trafficking Area (HIDTA).
 This allows that area to be eligible for extra resources that local law enforcement cannot provide on their own.
 Cecil County is designated as a High Intensity Drug Trafficking Area.
 HIDTA’s goal is to address drug-related issues by supporting and collaborating with our law enforcement, treatment, and prevention partners.
-While utilizing HIDTA resources combined with the Cecil County Drug Task Force, 31 arrests were made, 17 firearms seized and 3 Drug Trafficking Organizations were dismantled.
+In 2019, while utilizing HIDTA resources combined with the Cecil County Drug Task Force, 47 felony arrests were made, 15 firearms seized and 3 Drug Trafficking Organizations were dismantled.

 No one knows your specific communities as well as you do.
 If something feels or looks